Specific Changes May Merit Modifying Custody And Support Orders

 - Chemical dependency concerns

-At The Law Offices of Michael N. Kalil, we are very sensitive to the needs and well-being of children caught in the middle of a custody dispute.
-We focus on helping our clients reach resolutions outside of trial through mediation or collaborative law.
+Michael is sensitive to the needs and well-being of children caught in the middle of a custody dispute.
+He will aim to help you reach resolutions outside of trial through mediation or collaborative law.

 No one knows children better than their parents.
 Alternative dispute resolution can help parents work amicably to reach common ground in an effort to protect their children’s best interests.
-We can also work with your child’s counselor or therapist to better understand a solution that would be most beneficial for your child.
-However, we are fully prepared to fight, if necessary, in the trial to ensure your child’s best interests are protected.
+Michael can also work with your child’s counselor or therapist to better understand a solution that would be most beneficial for your child.
+However, he is fully prepared to fight, when necessary, in the courtroom to ensure your child’s best interests are protected.

 Contact A Skilled Modification And Enforcement Lawyer